-If we understand the concept of self-deception and the two mindsets-inward and outward, we know that an 'inward mindset' does us no good.
+If we understand the concept of self-deception and the two mindsets-Self-focused Mindset and Impact-focused Mindset (developed by the Arbinger Institute), we know that a 'Self-focused Mindset' does us no good.
 When we operate with such a mindset, we see people as objects who can either help us, hurt us or are downright irrelevant.
 A counter-intuitive thought process to this could be that we're naturally compassionate beings, and we're above the propensity to get in THE BOX toward others.
 But, let's think and think through it well.
 Whether we're naturally compassionate beings or not is a subject of debate, but are we exempt from being in the box toward others?
 The answer to this question runs deeper than superficially answering with a 'no' based on what I've experienced so far.
-There are layers to the metaphorical BOX of self-deception and the consequential inward mindset.
+There are layers to the metaphorical BOX of self-deception and the consequential Self-focused Mindset.
 Wondering what those layers are?
 Let's explore.

-As researched by the Arbinger Institute, there are four types of boxes or justification styles with which we can operate.
+There are four types of boxes or justification styles with which we can operate (The Arbinger Institute, 2015).
 Each one of them encourages different thought-processes and subsequent emotional experiences in our interpersonal relationships.
 In this write-up, we will explore how they can do a great disservice to ourselves and our organization if we aren't well-aware of it.

 The Better-Than Box